-- If reel height (C) and header height (A) are both greater than 7.0, reel fore-aft (B) will be limited to 5.0.
-If you try to move the reel fore-aft so the value would exceed 5.0, message (D) ("IMPORTANT: Reel position limited to prevent contacting roof") will show on the Harvest Performance Tracker (HPT) display.
-If you want a reel fore-aft value of greater than 5.0, lower the reel height and/or header height to a value of 7.0 or less. - The reel fore-aft will automatically move forward to 5.0 or less If you increase the header height to greater than 7.0 while the reel fore-aft is greater than 5.0, and the reel height is greater than 7.0.
+- If reel height (B) and header height (A) are both greater than 7.0, reel fore-aft (C) will be limited to 5.0.
+If you try to move the reel fore-aft so the value would exceed 5.0, message (D) ("IMPORTANT: Reel position limited to prevent contacting roof") will show on the HarvestTouchTM Display. - If you want a reel fore-aft value of greater than 5.0, lower the reel height and/or header height to a value of 7.0 or less. - The reel fore-aft will automatically move forward to 5.0 or less If you increase the header height to greater than 7.0 while the reel fore-aft is greater than 5.0, and the reel height is greater than 7.0.